NFT-Worlds/dev.nftworlds.com/docs/example-projects/plots.md

 :::caution Coming soon!

-We're currently in the process of migrating to Docusaurus.
-Expect this page to be complete within a few hours!

-(last updated February 19th at 8:40 GMT)
+We're currently adding support for arbitrary payloads (beyond a reason) to the WRLD Payments API.
+Once that's complete a tutorial will be added here.

 :::